joshuaisaact/joshuaisaact/README.md

 # Hi, I'm Josh! <img src="./animations/wave.gif" height="40" alt="Waving hand" title="Waving hand"/>

 Glad to see you here!
-I'm **Josh**, a **Software Engineer** with a strong passion for **JavaScript**, **React** and **open-source**.
-Im currently working on a trip-planning app and a social media app.
-When I'm not doing this, I fill my time running half marathons and going to gigs.
+I'm **Josh**, a **Software Engineer** with a strong passion for building scalable applications with **TypeScript**, **React** and **Node.js**.
+Recently won 🏆 Best in Category at JumpStart Hackathon for developing a DEI transparency platform.
+I'm currently working on Wooster, an AI-powered trip planning app.

-Before I got into coding, I spent a decade at startups in sales and product management, where it was all about understanding what people need and making things happen.
-Now, I bring that same mindset to building apps—focusing on creating tools that are both useful and fun to use.
+Before I got into coding, I spent a decade at fintech startups in sales and product management, where I gained deep experience in understanding user needs and delivering impactful solutions.
+Now, I bring that same user-centric mindset to software engineering—focusing on creating tools that solve real problems.

-Feel free to explore my repositories, contribute, or reach out if you’re interested in collaborating.

 ## Tech stack